Become an Airline Pilot

 This is also one of those times when understanding a little bit of aerodynamics will make you a better pilot in the cockpit.

-In this article, we’ll go over the aerodynamics of ailerons and go through a few different types of ailerons and alternatives.
+In this article, we’ll go over what do ailerons do, the aerodynamics of ailerons and go through a few different types of ailerons and alternatives.
 After you read this be sure to learn about the rest of the airplane in our guide to airplane parts.

 What are Ailerons?